atopile/hil/docs/docs/index.md

 For building awesome hardware tests.

-This site is a work in Progress 🏗️ 🚧
+This site is a Work in Progress 🏗️ 🚧

 Check out the [GitHub repo](https://github.com/atopile/hil) for the source code and latest updates.